StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

         instance_url = instance['url']
         return AgentIntegrationInstance("example", instance_url)

-    # check is the entry point of your agent check, `instance` is a dictionary containing the instance that was read from conf.yaml
+    # check is the entry point of your Agent check, `instance` is a dictionary containing the instance that was read from conf.yaml
     def check(self, instance):
         self.log.debug("starting check for instance: %s" % instance) ...